jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 Are certain open source ecosystems more or less risky?
 Are certain projects safer than others?
 Are popular projects more or less likely to have known vulnerabilities?
-Heres what the data reveals.
+Here’s what the data reveals.
 When examining the top 10% of the most popular
 Java, JavaScript, Python, and .NET projects, 29% of them contain at least one known security vulnera\-